Quick Links

 Updates & Announcements on the Grounds

-While you are on the grounds and away from Lakeside, we’ll keep you updated throughout the year.
-We’ll continue to post news so save this page in your favorites.
+Whether you’re on the grounds or away from Lakeside, we’ll keep you updated throughout the year on Lakeside’s happenings.
+Save this page to your favorites to stay informed.

 Every Lakesider, Every Front Porch: Lakeside has over 50 historic buildings to care for in addition to our beautiful grounds and our enriching Chautauqua programs.
 We’re inviting every Lakesider to give $100 a month and grow the wave of generosity.
 Start your wave of generosity TODAY!